vaquarkhan/microservices-recipes-a-free-gitbook/CONTRIBUTING.md

 By contributing, you acknowledge that:
 - This is the original work of Viquar Khan
-- Contributions become part of the work under MIT License
+- Code contributions become part of the work under MIT
+- Prose and figure contributions become part of the work under CC BY-NC-ND 4.0
 - The author retains full editorial control
-- original methodologies remain the intellectual property of Viquar Khan
+- Original methodologies remain the intellectual property of Viquar Khan.
+Cite them.
+No trademark is claimed.

 ---